KabbAmine/vCoolor.vim/README.md

 Customization
 -------------

-To get hex colors in lower case, you can add to your *vimrc*:
+To get hex colors in lower case by default, you can add to your *vimrc*:

 	let g:vcoolor_lowercase = 1